 What is Genetic Screening?

-What is genetic screening, and what can it tell us?
+What can it tell us?

 It aims to help an individual understand more about their own genetic health, and what this might be for their own future health, and the health of their future children.
 It aims to identify an individual’s potential or possible risk for developing a rare disease, or it may confirm the presence of a rare disease.